Our group is currently working on the following projects:

 Avian mating system evolution

-Mating systems and parental behaviour are among the most diverse of social behaviours, and recent work suggest that they can be influenced by the social environment.
+Mating systems and parental behaviour are among the most diverse of social behaviours, and recent work suggests that they can be influenced by the social environment.
 Small plovers (Charadrius spp.) exhibit diverse mating systems, ranging from monogamy to polygyny.
-Consequently, in collaboration with Prof Oliver Krüger and Prof Tamás Székely, we are studying populations of three species in Magagascar, using a combination of molecular genetic and demographic modeling approaches to test whether breeding systems are influenced by the social environment.
+Consequently, in collaboration with Prof Oliver Krüger and Prof Tamás Székely, we are studying sympatric populations of three species in Magagascar, using a combination of molecular genetic and demographic modeling approaches, to identify the underlying factors that drive breeding system variation.

 Funded by: the DFG